AverageInfosec/Get-Hash/README.md

 This script can compare the hash of a file against a given hash, or simply result the hash of the file.

 It is entirely built in to windows 7\8\10, no installation of files is necessary.
 Can run in non-admin powershell provided the system allows script execution already.
+Tested with a low as powershell version 5.

 When script runs, youll be presented with a popup to browse and select a file to check the hash of.